If you’re reading this, the chances are that you have come across the motoring terms, Cat C or Cat D but are unsure exactly what they are.

 Some less scrupulous individuals may try to sell a vehicle without declaring that it has been written off.
 However, all write offs are automatically listed in Auto Trader.

-Failing this, you can pay for a vehicle history check.
+Failing this, when buying a car you can pay for a vehicle history check.
 The cost of this check varies between £2 and £10+.

 What would be the point in buying a Cat D insurance write-off?